cisotradecraft/Podcast/README.md

 - [SOC Skills Part 2 (with Hasan Eksi)](https://cisotradecraft.podbean.com/e/157-soc-skills-part-2-with-hasan-eksi/)

 ## Enabling Technologies
 Enabling Technologies is about enabling businesses to create digital transformation.
-This is helpful when organizations feel their technology is dated and want to adopt newer technologies such as Artifical Intelligence, 5G, Internet of Things, Serverless Computing, Biometrics, Augmented/Virtual Reality, Blockchain, Robotics, Natural Language Processing, Quantum Computing, etc.  Essentially this type of CISO focuses on technology transformation to enable the business.
+This is helpful when organizations feel their technology is dated and want to adopt newer emerging technologies such as Artifical Intelligence, 5G, Internet of Things, Serverless Computing, Biometrics, Augmented/Virtual Reality, Blockchain, Robotics, Natural Language Processing, Quantum Computing, etc.  Essentially this type of CISO focuses on technology transformation to enable the business.
 - [AI Coaching (with Tom Bendien)](https://cisotradecraft.podbean.com/e/186-ai-coaching-with-tom-bendien/)
 - [AI and ML and How to Tell When Vendors Are Full of It](https://cisotradecraft.podbean.com/e/ciso-tradecraft-ai-and-ml-and-how-to-tell-when-vendors-are-full-of-it/)
 - [Avoiding Hurricanes in the Cloud](https://cisotradecraft.podbean.com/e/201-avoiding-hurricanes-in-the-cloud/)